Before we begin teaching letters (graphemes) and their sounds (phonemes), we begin by playing games and activities to build phonic awareness.

 Your child has already started bringing home a class picture book for you to share together.
 This book is of your child’s choosing and there is a daily opportunity to change it.
 Your child is not expected to be able to read these self-chosen books independently, but can be encouraged to predict what might happen next, or discuss what is happening in the pictures.

-Your child will be given a reading scheme book (we use the Oxford Reading Tree scheme) from Term 2 onwards, when we feel he or she is ready.
+Your child will be given a reading scheme book from Little Wandle, from Term 2 onwards, when we feel he or she is ready.

 More detailed information on helping your child with reading will be sent home when your child starts on the reading scheme.